vieenrose/SLAM/README.md

             sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

 ## How to Use **SLAM+**
-1) Drop your wav files (or PitchTier files) and textgrid files in the corresponding directories. wav and textgrid files must come in pair of the same name
+1) Drop your *mono-channel* WAVE files (or PitchTier files) and textgrid files in the corresponding directories.
+WAVE and textgrid files must come in pair of the same name
      Example:
      "myfile1.wav" "myfile1.TextGrid" "myfile2.PitchTier" "myfile2.TextGrid"